Guys, here’s the jeans that fit your thick & athletic thighs

 Too big.

-Waistband should fit a finger.
+The waistband should fit a finger.
 You should never need a belt.
+They are an accessory.

 When you squat does it skim along your leg?

 It should.
-You should feel the denim along your leg, not like a loose pajama.
+You should feel the denim along your leg, not like a pajama.

 Can you fit ONE finger in the waistband and comfortably move it side to side?